phc5/next-portfolio/_posts/technology/using-nextjs-to-improve-performance.md

 As you can see there were some improvements that could be made. (<i>Skip to the end to see the improved metrics.</i>)

 Before going straight into development, I did some research and came across Next.js.
-I had heard about Next and Gatsby online and found that for static-site generation these two frameworks were top-tier.
+I had heard about Next and Gatsby and found that for static-site generation these two frameworks were top-tier.
 Since I had used Gatsby on my old portfolio website, I decided to give Next.js a try.

 ## Lucky to Start Now